laminba2003/blog/content/post/groovify-your-servlets-part-2.md

 So I've been wondering for a while: Why can't we follow the same philosophy to take advantage of both languages since they interact quite well with one another?
 And on the other hand, Groovy can solve a lot of problems with less code than Java, producing more readable and compact solutions.

-Therefore, the purpose of this article is to show you how you can embed the Groovy Script Engine in a generic way whether you are building a Java console or web application.
+Therefore, the purpose of this blog post is to show you how you can embed the Groovy Script Engine in a generic way whether you are building a Java console or web application.

 I will start with a brief presentation of the JSR 223, the Java Scripting API, which has been withdrawn in December 2016, following its maintenance review, where it was decided that this functionality would be included as an integral part of Java 9 and onward.